himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 * wifi (mostly for bluetooth)
 * In general, more pcie lanes

 Looked at mother boards for months.
-Eventually settled on one of the Aorus ones
-    * The Master was rated REALLY well, but was very expensive
+Eventually decided I wanted one of the Gigabyte Aorus ones.
+The Aorus Master seemed to be one of the defacto reccomened board for VFIO builds, but was very expensive.
+Much of what made it good however seemed to still be present in the cheaper models.
+In particular, the Aorus motherboards had good iommu groupings and support, *and* a bios feature that allows you to select which x16 slot to use for the primary gpu.
+This makes it easier to boot into a secondary gpu, saving the bigger one to pass through to VMs.

-    * I went back and forth between the elite wifi, pro, ultra... and sometimes still master for weeks
-    * Eventually when I started making purchases and the elite wifi went on sale though, I decided to grab it.
-It had everything I needed, and most of the upgraded features on the other boards I either wouldn't use or were just small nice to haves
+I went back and forth trying to decide between the elite wifi, pro, ultra... and sometimes still master for weeks.
+Eventually when I started making purchases, the elite wifi went on sale and I decided to grab it.
+It had everything I needed, and most of the upgraded features on the other boards I either wouldn't use or were just small nice to haves.

 **TLDR:** Looking at Ryzen 5000 CPUs had me looking at newer motherboards.
 Even after dropping back down to a 3000 CPU, I still wanted a motherboard